mat1th/Interactive-map/readme.md

 infinitedg:gsap   | 1.16.0  | GreenSock Animation Platform : Professional-Grade HTML5 Animation.
 kit:cssnext       | 1.0.2   | Transpile CSS4 to CSS3

+## change data
+In the file public/data/url.json you can find all te urls we are using to get the data.
+- RawData is the data from the trashes
+- mapQuest is used to convert the street adresses to gps locations
+- flickrGetPlaceId is the request url to the flickr API to get all photo's of a place id
+- flickrGetPhotos is the request url to the flickr API to get all the photo id's
+- flickrGetGeoPhoto is the request url to the flickr API to get the geo data from every photo.

 ## Contributors
  - [Avia]() for motion
  - [Niels](http://cremind.nl) for design